IBM/itz-support-public/IBM-Cloud/IBM-Cloud-Runbooks/ibmi-acs.md

 ![](images/putty-security.png)

 10. Enter your system login.
 Check your reservation details.
 It should be **cecuser**.
-Your connection is now opened and you can go to the [part about configuring ACS](#configuring-access-client-solution-windows--linuux--mac)
+Your connection is now opened and you can go to the [part about configuring ACS](#configuring-access-client-solution-windows--linux--mac)

 ![](images/putty-user.png)

 ### Configuring the SSH tunnel on a Linux/Windows machine

 1. Save the project SSH private key into a file on your laptop using the editor of your choice (avoid MS Word or OpenOffice).
 You can name this file `private-key.txt`.
-The private SSH key is provided through the CECC project kit or directly within your TechZone reservation details page.
+The private SSH key is provided through the project kit or directly within your TechZone reservation page details.
 To help you identify the private key, it starts with `-----BEGIN RSA PRIVATE KEY-----`

 2. Open a terminal and enter the following command.
 Replace :
 - the IP address with the public **External IP address** provided in your reservation details
 - the location of the `private-key.txt` file after the `-i` parameter
-- **cecuser** if you are provided with a different account If your local user is **root** you can remove **sudo**.
+- **cecuser** if you are provided with a different account

+If your local user is **root** you can remove **sudo**.

 ```shell